Common Issues encountered when installing memory cards:

 Turn on the camera.
 The camera should automatically detect the card and may prompt you to format it.

 After formatting, your camera will be ready to store footage.
+On some devices the formatting process can be completed on the phone app.

 Troubleshooting: